Concordium/concordium-smart-contract-tools/cargo-concordium/README.md

 - files listed in `.gitignore` are ignored (both `.gitignore` in the package directory and parent directories)
 - the package build directory (typically `target`) will be ignored
-- additionally files listed in any `.ignore` files will be ignored.
+- additional files listed in any `.ignore` files will be ignored.
 The format of this file should be the same as a `.gitignore` file.

 Information about the sources and the build will be embedded into